cellajs/permission-manager/APIS.md

 ## ActionPolicies API
 > Type: Interface

-The `getActorPolicies` method from the Permission Manager returns an object of `ActionPolicies`.
+The `getActorPolicies` method from the [PermissionManager](#PermissionManager-API) returns an object of `ActionPolicies`.
-During the configuration of access policies using the `configureAccessPolicies` method exposed by the `PermissionManager`, the configurable role functions will expect an `ActionPolicies` object.
+During the configuration of access policies using the `configureAccessPolicies` method exposed by the [PermissionManager](#PermissionManager-API), the configurable role functions will expect an `ActionPolicies` object.
 This object maps actions to allowances in a `Boolean` format.

 #### Attributes